Skip to content

 Agent is not connecting

 Check the logs page in PocketBase (/_/#/logs) for information about the error.
+One of the two communication directions described below needs to be working.

-1. Add an inbound rule to the agent system's firewall(s) to allow TCP connections to the port.
-Check any active firewalls, like iptables, and your cloud provider's firewall settings if applicable.
+1. Check any active firewalls, like iptables, and your cloud provider's firewall settings if applicable.
+Add an inbound rule allowing TCP connections to the port.

 You can test connectivity by running telnet <agent-ip> <port> from another device on your network.